novaksolutions/infusionsoft-one-click-upsell/readme.txt

 5. The upsell shows up as a button on your post or page.

 == Changelog ==

+= 2.2.4 =
+* Added !important to width/height CSS to fix problem with some themes.

 = 2.2.3 =
 * Fixed improper use of is_plugin_active